netscaler/netscaler-k8s-node-controller/deploy/README.md

   This topic provides information on how to deploy Citrix node controller on Kubernetes and establish the route between Citrix ADC and Kubernetes Nodes.

 **NOTE:** As part of configuration, some resources will be created in the "kube-system" namespace.
-Hence, please make sure tht "kube-system" namespace is configurable.
+Hence, Please make sure that "kube-system" namespace is configurable.

 Perform the following: